-(This is one of several articles from a Disaster Relief feature spread in our Fall 2020 BaptistLIFE magazine)
+This is the first of three articles from a Disaster Relief feature spread in our Fall 2020 BaptistLIFE magazine.

 By Sharon Mager

 When Mitch Young, the pastor of Maryland City Baptist Church (MCBC) in Laurel, began his ministry with the church, he and another member began prayer-walks through Parkway Village, a nearby mobile home community.
 They prayed for residents and asked God to open doors for ministry to the community.
 But they didn’t expect God to slam open the doors with 60-mile-per-hour winds two years later.

 On June 29, 2012, a rare derecho hit the area.
 The powerful line of severe thunderstorms that raced from the Midwest to the mid-Atlantic area resulted in 22 deaths, millions of power outages, and $2.9 billion in damage.
 All 300 houses in the little mobile home community lost their electricity and many had extensive damage — so much that some people could no longer stay in their homes.
 That storm had a profound effect on MCBC’s members and the community that is felt even today.

 After the storm, the church, amazingly, still had electricity, and they offered their facility to the Parkway Village community as a “cooling site,” a welcoming oasis during the blistering heat of a 100-degree stretch.
 They also provided overnight shelter and meals, as well as storm cleanup with the assistance of volunteers from the Baptist Convention of Maryland/Delaware’s (BCM/D) Disaster Relief (DR) chainsaw crew and South Columbia Baptist Church’s (SCBC) youth group.